Ghosts

 Portuguese port over the winter.

-That begs the question of when she had her own turn at being called upon.
+That begs the question of when she had her turn at being called upon.

 “It didn’t happen to me until a few years later when there were two occasions,” she said, adding one time a visitor had entered the vaults while Blackwood was working by herself.
 “I heard a sort of sing-song voice say, ‘Kelli’.
 And I went into the vault, and (the visitor) wasn’t looking at me.

 “I asked, ‘You called out to me?’
 ‘No, I didn’t.’
-‘Oh, yes, yes, I heard my named called and I heard very clearly in the vaults.”
+‘Oh, yes, yes, I heard my name called and I heard very clearly in the vaults.”

 “She and I sat at the desk and we were probably not on our best behaviour that day, as we sat talking about things,” Blackwood said.
 “Then we heard the footsteps.
 We were like, ‘Oh my gosh, we managed to miss a visitor’.”

-There are two vaults that meet up at the end, so the two women checked the area to discover no one was there.
+Two vaults meet up at the end, so the two women checked the area to discover no one was there.

 Another experience had a colleague saying they heard someone running back and forth on the roof.
 The two went out onto Water Street to check the roof for any trespassers, but no one was there, “not even a bird”.